open-xchange/appsuite-middleware/documentation/components/mail_authenticity/mail_authenticity.md

 [...]

 ```
 The `TXT` record indicates that a `DMARC` entry has been added for the `foobar.com` domain, with policy `none`.
-It is also configured that reports will be sent to the spceified e-mail address.
-More information about the syntaxt of a `DMARC` DNS record can be found in [RFC-7489, Section 6.1](https://tools.ietf.org/html/rfc7489#section-6.1).
+It is also configured that reports will be sent to the specified e-mail address.
+More information about the syntax of a `DMARC` DNS record can be found in [RFC-7489, Section 6.1](https://tools.ietf.org/html/rfc7489#section-6.1).

 The results of DMARC are attached to a special e-mail header `Authentication-Results` ([RFC-7601](https://tools.ietf.org/html/rfc7601)) and are applied by the inbound MTA after validation and policy enforcement.
 Then MUAs that support that header, interpret it and act accordingly by notifying the user.